applegod75/Ticket-system/README.md

 # Ticket system
-a simple ticketing system that writes to, and reads from tickets.txt
+a simple ticketing system.

 # important:
-make sure you do ***NOT*** run the application without having backed up the tickets.txt file, as it overwrites it as soon as you use the "generate" command.
+make sure you do ***NOT*** run the application without having backed up your ticket-containing files, as it overwrites them as soon as you use the "generate" command.

 # inner workings